 Another key to creating an atmosphere conducive to learning to draw is to keep it simple.
-For me, in the drawing segment of the year, this often means only one medium (paint OR colored pencils) per week.
+For me, in the drawing segment of the year, this often means only one media (paint OR colored pencils) per week.
 Sometimes I provide a pre-drawn image for students to paint, so we can simply focus on a painting technique in our short 30 minute time segment.
 I also intentionally keep our paper sizes fairly small.
 I love the “half size” paper (around 8.5 x 5.5) because it’s enough room to play around and not so much room as to take all day.
-Even experienced artists benefit from these exercises.